If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 How to Mark the Queen

 Marking a honeybee queen is done using one of two methods.
-You can go for use of a harmless dye to mark her in color or use small convex discs.
+You can go for the use of a harmless dye to mark her in color or use small convex discs.
 Using color, a code has been developed for use.
 It is internationally used by all beekeepers to mark their queen bees.
 Tiny discs with identification numbers or code can be used to mark queen bees.
 They are also called opalithplattchen.

-- The use of the tiny convex discs is not very popular.
+- The use of tiny convex discs is not very popular.
 They often slip off the queen bee and undo all the work you had done identifying and marking the queen bee.